Sord/CGL Advert - November 1982

 The hardware which is mentioned in passing includes the Sord M5, which had been launched in Tokyo only the month before.
 This was a Z80-based machine which was almost an MSX micro - a standard devised by Microsoft Japan which was meant to make things easier for software and hardware manaufacturers.

-It didn't do too well in the UK as its price put it in the "ferocious under £200 market"[1], but it was still more expensive that Sinclair's Spectrum or Commodore's 64 - both of which had thousands of software titles backing them up.
+It didn't do too well in the UK as although its price put it in the "ferocious under £200 market"[2], it was still more expensive that Sinclair's Spectrum or even Commodore's 64 - both of which had thousands of software titles backing them up.

 MSX didn't do that much either.
 Although the Japanese invasion had been feared since the 1970s, Japanese companies were hesitant to take on the highly-competitive UK market until they were absolutely sure, and by that time it was too late.